Fruit Picking Jobs in Canada: All You Need to Know!

 Apple Picking in Canada

-Personally, we spent an amazing month fruit picking at an organic apple orchard in the beautiful Okanagan region in BC.
+Personally, we spent an amazing month apple picking at an organic apple orchard in the beautiful Okanagan region in BC.

 Picture an epic view of the Okanagan valley.
 The orchard even had a little farm with sheep and chickens.